ntvthuyen/cs333-project1/README.md

 ### Random function

-Random function random a signed integer and convert it to a string and return it.
+Random function random a signed integer and convert it to a char array and return it.

 ```c
 char *random(void)